 2. Implement new processes

 Now, rethink your organizational processes.
-Map out your value stream from end to end using alternative strategies that are more time and cost efficient than how they are now.
+Map out your value stream from end to end using alternative strategies that are more time and cost-efficient than how they are now.
 If you have more than one idea, experiment to see which alternative method works best.
-Introduce technology that can improve internal processes.
+Introduce technology that can improve internal workflows and each production process.

 Find software that can help your organization lighten the load and improve workflows by breaking down silos and integrating systems.
 Find suppliers who also follow a lean operations model to ensure you source raw materials that will contribute to your product’s value.